BoredBrownBear/BoredLight/README.md

 VarLight Allows you to create custom Light sources by right clicking blocks with glowstone dust.

--   Right click blocks with glowstone dust to increment Light Level by 1
+-   Right click blocks with glowstone dust to increase Light Level by 1
--   Left click blocks with glowstone dust to decrement Light level by 1
+-   Left click blocks with glowstone dust to decrease Light level by 1
 -   Breaking Custom Light sources with a Silk touch tool will drop a glowing version of the block

 Supported MC Versions: